Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/essay.md

 - alphabetic bias in the evaluation of signed writing
 - incomplete engagement with prior signed-writing practice and technical tooling
 - symbol-centric analysis that misses the written sign as the primary unit
+- full-path overextension, where a useful layer-level result is treated as if it solved the whole signed-text path
+- data-object collapse, where written signs, dictionary records, corpus items, media, datasets, rights, and permissions are treated as the same object
 - novelty claims that do not adequately engage existing work

 So this is not a neutral bibliography or a general catalog.